-A growing ecosystem of multi-cloud disaster recovery services are emerging to help, but it's important to evaluate these through the lens of specific enterprise goals.
+A growing ecosystem multi-cloud disaster recovery services are emerging to help, but it's important to evaluate these through the lens specific enterprise goals.

-The first step in cutting through the hype is concentrating on the type of service that you want, such as disaster recovery, or DRaaS, when making the decision, Hill said.
+The step in cutting through the hype is concentrating on the type service that you want, such as disaster recovery, or DRaaS, when making the decision, Hill said.